-Prereg.: 3001,3002,3003,3003,3103
+Prereq.: 3001, 3002, 3003, 3103

-Focuses on nursing care of adults with known or potential alterations in health.
-Nursing care is directed toward health promotion, disease prevention, maintenance and restoration of health.
-The understanding of health and illness are emphasized from a human science/caring perspective.d on holistic nursing concepts & DSM-IV classifications.
+Nursing care directed toward health promotion, disease prevention, maintenance and restoration of health is emphasized in both theory and clinical practice.
+The concepts of health, illness, healing, and dying are discussed from a human science/caring perspective.